Taking appeals to a higher level. Appellate Litigation

 IP appellate litigation requires the combination of technical understanding and legal experience that our attorneys have: whether they’ve clerked for an appellate court, worked in your industry, or have an advanced degree that allows them to understand complex processes, your Wolf Greenfield appellate team is built to win.

 Our attorneys have argued and won at the US Court of Appeals for the Federal Circuit, the First Circuit, and in state appellate courts across the country.
-We have achieved appellate victories for world leading clients like Sony, E Ink, Bridgewater Candle Company, and Keurig Dr Pepper Inc.
+We have achieved appellate victories for world leading clients like Sony, Smith & Nephew, Google, E Ink, Nuance, and Keurig Dr Pepper Inc.